ODA Fee Guide, Dental Costs Explained

 Cost of Pulpotomy

-The cost of Pulpotomy treatment depends on whether the tooth is a primary/baby tooth or a permanent/adult tooth, as well as the number of canals inside the tooth.
-Therefore, the cost of a Pulpotomy can range between $107-259.
+The cost of Pulpotomy treatment can range between $110-265.
+It will depend on whether the tooth is a baby tooth or an adult tooth, as well as the number of canals inside the tooth.
 The codes relevant to pulpotomy in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Pulpotomy, Permanent Teeth (as a separate emergency procedure)